12 Best Tips To Stop Skin Picking And How To Heal Its Wounds

 - Keep the wounds clean: Dress the wounds regularly to keep them clean and prevent bacterial infection.

-- Apply topical ointments: Betadine is a topical ointment that helps heal wounds faster on the body.
+- Apply topical ointments: Betadine is a topical ointment that helps prevent infections .
 For acne and pimples, get a doctor-prescribed ointment and apply it regularly.